NOOSPHERE-EXISTS/963/index.md

 # "Noosphere Exists" and The Currency of Reason

-We define a new currency: **963**—a currency of reason, of truth, of non-greed, and of trust.
+We define a new currency: **963**—a currency of reason, of non-greed, and of trust.
 Its function is to make truth omnipresent, and serve humanity.  **963** is meant to be a symbol of shared purpose.
 A value that rewards patience, conviction, and understanding; above all love for each other.
 The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, and shared prosperity.  **963** is a metaphysical seed.

 ## Disposition